 Edgewell Personal Care is the shaving and personal products business formed from the spin-off by what was then Energizer Holdings of its battery business.
 Several years earlier, Energizer had responded to the acquisition of main rival Duracell by Gillette (and subsequently P&G) with its own move into grooming and personal care.
 In 2003, it became the global #2 in blades and razors following the purchase of the Schick and Wilkinson Sword brands, and further strengthened its position in 2010 with a deal for #3 player American Safety Razor.
 The group then entered the general personal care sector in 2007 with the acquisition of Playtex Products, whose brands included Playtex tampons and rubber gloves as well as Banana Boat and Hawaiian Tropic sunscreens.
 Another change of strategy followed P&G's decision to sell Duracell.
 The battery business was spun off as a new company, which adopted the corporate name Energizer Holdings, and consolidated its shaving and personal care operations under the new name Edgewell Personal Care.
 The company continues to expand its footprint with selective acquisitions.
+Its boldest deal to-date is the proposed acquisition in 2019 of direct-to-consumer shaving brand Harry's for almost $1.4bn.

 Which agencies handle advertising?
 Find out more from Adbrands Account Assignments